-TAS has several events planned for the Centennial Year!
-Please visit the Annual Meeting page to see the events that are planned for the 2012 meeting at Vanderbilt University.
+TAS had several events planned for the Centennial Year!
+Please visit the Past Meetings page to see the events that happened at the 2012 meeting at Vanderbilt University.

 Bill Haslem, the Governer of Tennessee, proclaimed Nov 11-17, 2012 as the Tennessee Academy of Science Week!
 You can find the proclamation here.